 I also see a lot of people wondering “Will I use the machine enough to justify the price?”

 And hopefully, this post will help you to answer all three of those questions.
 I have divided this post into different sections based on the material that is being used.
-This is not an all-encompasing list – there are literally limitless options when it comes to cutting with the Cricut!
+This is not an all-encompassing list – there are literally limitless options when it comes to cutting with the Cricut!

-I was really excited to create this post, because it really helped me see that I’m just barely brushing the surface with my machine.
+I was really excited to create this post because it really helped me see that I’m just barely brushing the surface with my machine.
 I can hardly wait to use some of the lesser-known materials to create some fun projects for all of you.

-Also, I feel that though this machine is expensive, the fact that it can do so much absolutely justifies for the cost.
+Also, I feel that though this machine is expensive, the fact that it can do so much absolutely justifies the cost.
 You can make cards, gifts, and even make baby moccasins!
 I am kicking myself for not addressing my Christmas cards with it!

 I really feel like when you can make something at home, you can save money (most of the time).